redditdota/inhouse-bot/README.md

   * admin can message all players in a match and tell them to remake
 * invite players to match using steamkit
 * get results of match

+## Features
+* Opens a queue
+* Links MMR via OpenDota or set by Admins
+* Disables players to join unless they have MMR linked
+* Players get a notification when their match starts
+* Moderators and Casters get notifications when any match starts
+* Managing of caster and moderator roles

 ## Setup
 You will need NodeJS and to install the following npm modules: